-AACSB: Analytical Thinking Accessibility: Keyboard Navigation Blooms: Remember Difficulty: 1 Easy
+AACSB: Analytical Thinking Accessibility: Keyboard Navigation Blooms: Remember Difficulty: 1 Easy made the iPod easier to use than competing players, and was difficult for competitors to duplicate.
+This is an example of a sustainable competitive advantage.

 Topic: The Mission Statement